rcemper/Docker-micro-Durability/README.md

 The external directory should allow *rwx* access (chmod 777) as the docker image
 is just a nobody to your local system.
 But it wants to write his IRIS.lck file

-Shutdown requires no action as you DB is already outside the docker image located
+Shutdown requires no action as your DB is already outside the docker image located
-and next time you have a virgin IRIS system again.
+and next time you have a virgin IRIS __system__ again with your USER DB unchanged.

 You may say: It's dirty.
 But I can confirm my development speed and fun was significantly increasing.
 And a got rid of the boring acts with virgin container images.

+How to use:
+Have a docker instance for IRIS >>>  iris-community:2020.2.0.199.0
+Download and untar the archiv rcc-demoJS.tar.gz
+chmod 777 to direcory demo/
+run your container:

+docker run --name iris1 --init -it \
+-p 52773:52773 -p 51773:51773 \
+-v $(pwd)/demo:/external \
+--rm \
+intersystems/iris-community:2020.2.0.199.0 \
+-b /external/pre.copy